vuejs/vue-cli/packages/@vue/cli-plugin-eslint/README.md

     --no-fix             do not fix errors
-    --max-errors         specify number of errors to make build failed (default: 0) --max-warnings       specify number of warnings to make build failed (default: Infinity)
+    --max-errors         specify number of errors to make build failed (default: 0) --max-warnings       specify number of warnings to make build failed (default: Infinity) --output-file        specify file to write report to
   ```

   Lints and fixes files.
 If no specific files are given, it lints all files in `src` and `tests`.

-  Other [ESLint CLI options](https://eslint.org/docs/user-guide/command-line-interface#options) are also supported.
+  Other [ESLint CLI options](https://eslint.org/docs/user-guide/command-line-interface#options) are not supported.

 ## Configuration